bowdenk7/attach-container-blog/README.md

 To further show how similar the remote container is to a local environment, let's attach a debugger.
 Our Node process is still running, so let's go back to the command palette and select `Debug: Attach to Node Process`.

-There will probably be several Node processes running, but select the one that is shows `bin/www`.
+There will probably be several Node processes running, but select the one that shows `bin/www`.

 ![attach to process](images/attach.png)